 Entrance to the gardens is free but you’ll need to pay a small SGD 5 fee to enter the National Orchid Garden.
 It’s a must so don’t miss it.
-Check out my post on Singapore Botanic Gardens for more pictures and information.
+If you like, you can purchase entry tickets in advance through Get Your Guide.

 Estimated Time Needed: 2-3 hrs / Admission: FREE

 1. Get to Know Singapore on a Hop On Hop Off Tour

 I’m a big fan of these Hop On Hop Off Tours.
 Barring any serious traffic or pollution problems, a Hop On Hop Off bus is the best way to explore a new city.
 It gives you unlimited access to bus lines that stop at major tourist attractions.
 You can hop on and off as often as you like within the validity period of your pass.

 In Singapore, it’ll take you to key attractions like the Singapore Flyer, Marina Bay Sands, the Merlion, Botanic Gardens, and Orchard Road, just to name a few.
 Check out my post on DUCK & HiPPO’s Hop On Hop Off tour for more pictures and information.

 You can buy tickets when you initially board the bus but you can get a discount if you purchase them in advance through Klook.
 They offer other versions of this tour as well, including night tours and fun amphibious vehicle tours that traverse both land and water.

 Length of Tour: 24 or 48 hrs / Cost: Starts at SGD 39 (adults), SGD 29 (kids)